Menu

 Open house

 A public open house for the temple will be held from May 14 to May 24, 2025.
-A media day will also be held May 12, and invited guests will tour the building May 13, 2025.
+A media day was also held May 12, and invited guests toured the building May 13, 2025.

 June